harikrishna1210/practice/README.md

 How to use
 ------------
-Generate war file from eclipse and deploy it in /opt/jetty/webapps
+- Generate war file using below command then deploy generated "foghorn-rest.war" into /opt/jetty/webapps -- mvn clean install -DskipTests=true